 How will we know whether the treatments have been effective or not?

-While I’m receiving treatment for pancreatic cancer, will I be able to participate in my usual activities?
+Will I be able to participate in my usual activities?

 Can you help me weigh the benefits of the treatments versus the effect they may have on my quality of life?